Stable Super-Resolution of Images: A Theoretical Study: Main Results

-\paragraph{Proof technique.} For Program~\eqref{eq:feas} to successfully recover a sparse measure in the absence of noise, \edit{we needed} to construct a nonnegative polynomial $Q(\theta)$ \edit{in the span of measurement functions} with zeros only at the impulse locations $\Theta=\{\theta_k\}_{k=1}^K=\{(t_k,s_k)\}_{k=1}^K$; see the discussion after Proposition~\ref{prop:noisefree}.
-For approximate recovery in the presence of model mismatch and noise, \edit{perhaps not surprisingly we need} to construct a nonnegative polynomial $Q(\theta)$ that is bounded \emph{away} from zero far from the impulse locations $\Theta$, namely, \edit{ }and a positive scalar $\overline{g}$.
-Letting $T=\{t_k\}_{k=1}^K$ and $S=\{s_k\}_{k=1}^K$ for \edit{short}, the proof of Theorem \ref{thm:main noisy simplified} constructs $Q$ by combining certain univariate polynomials, \edit{similar to} {the} proof of Proposition \ref{prop:noisefree} which was summarized earlier in Section \ref{sec:noisefree} and Figure~\ref{fig:idea of proof noise free}. \edit{Among} these univariate polynomials, \edit{for example,} the proof constructs a nonnegative polynomial $q_T$ such that \edit{ }To that end, the proof requires that $\{F_T\}\cup \{\phi_m\}_{m=1}^M$ form a T$^*$-system.
-In addition to $Q$, \edit{we also find it} necessary to construct yet another polynomial $Q^0$ \edit{to complete the proof of Theorem \ref{thm:main noisy simplified};} see Section~\ref{sec:noisy} for more details.
-Figure~\ref{fig:idea of proof noisy} illustrates some of the ideas used in the proof of Theorem \ref{thm:main noisy simplified}.
+\begin{rem}[Proof technique] For Program~\eqref{eq:feas} to successfully recover a sparse measure in the absence of noise, {we} \editr{constructed} a nonnegative polynomial $Q(\theta)$, \edit{\editr{with}in the span of \editr{the} measurement functions}, \editr{which vanished} only at the impulse locations $\Theta=\{\theta_k\}_{k=1}^K=\{(t_k,s_k)\}_{k=1}^K$, see the discussion after Proposition~\ref{prop:noisefree}.
+For approximate recovery in the presence of model mismatch and noise, we need to construct a nonnegative polynomial $Q(\theta)$ that is bounded \emph{away} from zero far from the impulse locations $\Theta$, i.e.,